TeskeVirtualSystem/jpak/README.md

 *   Load progress event
 *   Get file as Base64
 *   Get file as HTML Data URI (for hide from Network Requests)
+*   GZIP Decompress Support, forked from jsxgraph/jsxgraph

 TODO
 ========
 *   Load files from JPAK only when needed.
 A.K.A. - Fetch only the necessary parts from jpak file.
+*   Add option to compress files on packing.

 How to use it
 ========